envyniv/Project-Hope/README.md

 **Q1.1: I did that, yet it's still not working.**

 A: Make a folder with the same name as the exe of the program you want to run followed by .local.
-For instance, stvoy.exe.local, Inside this folder, copy opengl32.dll from Mesa and run the program.
+For instance, hope.exe.local, Inside this folder, copy opengl32.dll from Mesa and run the program.

 **Q1.2: why doesn't this work???????**